ljdursi/ML-for-scientists/index.md

 ## Usenet Newsgroups Classification

-Usenet newsgroups were basically prehistoric Reddit, back in the days before the September That Never Ended.
+Usenet newsgroups were basically prehistoric Reddit, back in the day.

-Posts were broken up into various topic forums, and the "20 newsgroups dataset" ( http://qwone.com/~jason/20Newsgroups/ ) is a set of ~20,000 posts between these groups.
-The question is one of classification: could you correctly place a post in the right newsgroup?
+Posts occurred in various topic forums, and the "20 newsgroups dataset" ( http://qwone.com/~jason/20Newsgroups/ ) is a set of ~20,000 posts across these groups.
+The question is one of
+classification: could you correctly place a post in the right newsgroup?

 Very similar to any of a number of other text classification problems.

-Scikit-Learn has a routine for loading this data set, and breaking it into bags of words (and further processing, such as stripping out english "stop words": the, and, etc.)
+Scikit-Learn has a routine for loading this data set, and breaking it into bags of words (and further processing, such as stripping out relatively meaning-free English "stop words" that would otherwise flood the statistics: the, an, one, and, but, etc.)

 ---